CREATE TABLE Statement

 WATERMARK FOR rowtime_column AS rowtime_column - INTERVAL '5' SECOND

-The following example shows a CREATE TABLE statement that defines an orders table that has a rowtime column named order_time with a watermark strategy with a 5-second delay.
+The following CREATE TABLE statement defines an orders table that has a rowtime column named order_time and a watermark strategy with a 5-second delay.

 CREATE TABLE orders (